ionic-team/stencil-site/docs-md/basics/decorators.md

 ## Element Decorator

 The `@Element()` decorator is how to get access to the host element within the class instance.
+This returns an instance of an `HTMLElement`, so standard DOM methods/events can be used here.

 ```
 import { Element } from '@stencil/core';